 Last updated December 11, 2023

-Preparing for a job interview is an important part of the job search process.
-It can be stressful, but with enough preparation you will be able to approach your potential employer with confidence.
-Here’s what you can do before, during, and after the interview to help you towards success!
+Preparing for an interview is an important part of the job application process.
+It can be a bit intimidating, but with some preparation, you can interview with confidence.
+Here’s what you can do before, during, and after your job interview to land a great gig!

 Before the interview

 The first step in any interview process is to research the company and the position you’re applying for.
 This will help you not only prepare to answer questions in your interview, but to ask questions of your own at the end.
 Do your research in three parts, and ask yourself the following questions:

 - About the company: What makes the company unique?
 What are their mission and values?
 How do they treat and compensate their employees?
 Do they cultivate a work environment and culture that you would enjoy working in?
 You can usually learn most of this information on the company’s website or Glassdoor or LinkedIn page.

 - About the job: What are the responsibilities of your desired role?
 What problems will this role solve?
 What skills are the company looking for in a candidate that you can match to your own strengths and qualifications?
 Make sure you thoroughly read the posting and any materials the employer may have sent to you to get a full understanding of the job and scope of work.